centreon/centreon-archived/doc/en/installation/common/install_packages.rst

 Database management system
 --------------------------

-We recommend using MariaDB for your database because it is opensource.
+We recommend using MariaDB for your database because it is open source.
 Ensure the database server is available to complete the installation (locally or no).

 It is necessary to modify **LimitNOFILE** limitation.
 Do not try to set this